Media Training Podcast

 Steve is a former BBC national news journalist, TV Producer & Media Trainer

-He's a former national news reporter for BBC Radio 1 Newsbeat and Radio 5 Live.
+Steve is a former national news reporter for BBC Radio 1 Newsbeat and Radio 5 Live.
 He served as Radio 1's New York Correspondent and North of England Reporter.
 More recently he's worked as a TV producer and director in current affairs and factual TV.
 He's made award winning television for BBC, Sky, Channel 4, 5 and Yesterday, including BBC The One Show, Watchdog, Helicopter Heroes, and An Hour to Save Your Life.
 He series-produced Yesterday channel's smash hit show Bangers and Cash.

 Penny Haslam